basp/notes/projectitis.md

 Really guys, why?
 I mean, it's not just us right now but it's everywhere.
 It's like a solution has a dozen projects even before something meaningful has been programmed.
 And it doesn't just happen in so called *enterprise* software but even in halfway decent open source projects.

 ### The project file is horrible, the solution file even worse
 Ok granted, these files are bitches to fix in merges.
 I can merge most of the code any day but when there's a conflict in the solution or project file I feel a real sense of dread and despair.
+I have no real solution for this except cursing.
+Or use different tools.
+Command line tools with .NET core and Visual Studio Code looks like it might work.

 ### Because namespaces
 Wrong.
 Namespaces and projects map to eachother orthogonally.
 In other words, a project may span multiple namespaces as well as a namespace can span multiple projects.
 These two are not so strictly tied to eachother as for example files and types.